d-mittal-21/MetaTron_Snap/Manual.md

 ![image](https://user-images.githubusercontent.com/92073778/217273478-4d6af3a5-ac06-4627-b20e-62b617c16aca.png)

-After connecting to the snap, the user have to click on the Initialize button to load his Account Status.
-His/Her account will be displayed at the top if the user already has an account address, otherwise the user can click on Create Account to have an account address with 20 test TRX initialized.
+After connecting to the snap, the account status of the user will be displayed.

+The account will be displayed at the top if the user already has an account address, otherwise the user can click on Activate to have an account address with 20 test TRX initialized.

 The snap exposes the following methods to the dapp: